15-Minute Cardio With Weights (Zone 2 Cardio)

-Improve your heart health, burn calories and increase overall fitness at home with this fun, all-standing Zone 2 cardio workout!
-Zone 2 cardio (also called “low intensity steady state” cardio) is a form of training that increases aerobic fitness and endurance without putting too much strain on the joints.
+Improve your heart health, burn calories and increase overall fitness at home with this fun, all-standing cardio workout with weights!
+This is Zone 2 cardio (also called “low intensity steady state” cardio) and it’s a form of training that increases aerobic fitness and endurance without putting too much strain on the joints.
 This accessible form of cardio is effective for everyone from beginners to advanced fitness enthusiasts.

 Zone 2 cardio is one of the top-trending fitness topics of the year – and one I actually think works.